Table of Contents

 Working with a translation agency (LSP) is often the best option when translating customer-facing content.
-If you’re planning to work with a professional translation agency, this guide is for you.
+If you plan to work with a professional translation agency, this guide is for you.

 Inviting your agency to Transifex

 To kick things off, you need to invite people from your agency to your organization in Transifex.
-There are 6 user roles in Transifex, each with a different set of permissions.
+There are six user roles in Transifex, each with a different set of permissions.
 We recommend inviting a project manager from your LSP as a Team Manager to start.
-This way, they’ll be able to add Translators and Reviewers to a translation team.
+This way, they can add Translators and Reviewers to a translation team.
 However, Team Managers won’t be able to change any of the core project settings.

 Importing your Translation Memory & Glossary